Tang Yin — An Exceptional Artist and His Pathos Life Encounters

 Tang Yin was born into an ordinary family whose father ran a small restaurant.
 They were never rich but lived a peaceful, happy life together.

-Tang Yin showed exceptional talent in painting, calligraphy, and literature, and became a famous wunderkind in his hometown.
+He showed the outstanding painting, calligraphy, and literary talent and became a famous wunderkind in his hometown.

 When he was 15, he won first place in the Imperial Examination of his city; afterward, his genius reputation spread widely.

-Then, he befriended other talented people and married a beautiful girl that he loved.
+Then, he befriended other talented people and married a beautiful girl he loved.

-During that period, Tang Yin’s life was bright, carefree, and proud.
+Tang Yin’s life was bright, carefree, and proud during that period.